ezmohorcic/ezmohorcic/README.md

 ## More About Me:

-- 🔭 I’m currently working on [my portfolio!](https://ezmohorcic.github.io/)You´ll find all my projects there!
+- 🔭 I’m currently working on [my portfolio!](https://ezmohorcic.github.io/) You´ll find all my projects there!

-- 🌱 I’m currently learning **TypeScript and SQL**
+- 🌱 I’m currently learning **TypeScript**

-- 👨‍💻 All of my projects are available at [https://github.com/ezmohorcic](https://github.com/ezmohorcic)
+- 👨‍💻 All of my projects repositories are available at [https://github.com/ezmohorcic](https://github.com/ezmohorcic)

 - 📫 How to reach me **ezmohorcic@gmail.com**

-- ⚡ Fun fact **I've DM'd a 300+ hours campaing in DnD**
+- ⚡ Fun fact **I've DM'd a 300+ hours campaing in DnD** and still putting hour on it...

 ## Connect with me:
 <p align="left">